yetithefoot/slack-plain-bots/README.md

-slack-boobs-bot
+slack-plain-bots
 ======
 ![Slack.com logo](https://slack.global.ssl.fastly.net/8872/img/landing_slack_hash_wordmark_logo.png "Slack.com")

-Bot for Slack chat that posting great boobs images.
+Bot for Slack chat that posting something to it.

+List of available bots:
+* __boobs__ - it posts great tits images to Slack.
+Route = ```/boobs```.

 How it works
 ---

-If this bot is integrated, it sends great tits image to channel, where keyword was triggered.
+If this bot is integrated, it sends something to channel, where keyword was triggered.
 Bot integrates with Slack via its Webhooks mechanism.
 Everytime POST request is comming to http://slack-boobs-bot.herokuapp.com/boobs path, bot sends back payload with tits image.